[HISTORY: Adopted by the Borough Council of the Borough of Mount Gretna 6-11-2012 by Ord. No. 182. Amendments noted where indicated.]

 Transportation of metal rails, similar materials.
 The transportation of rails, pillars or columns of iron, steel or other material over and along streets and other public places upon carts, drays, cars, trucks or in any manner so loaded as to cause unreasonably loud noises or as to unreasonably disturb the peace and quiet of those streets or other public places is prohibited.

 Power equipment, construction equipment, similar equipment.
-The operation between the hours of 7:00 p.m. and 7:00 a.m. of any power equipment, construction equipment, or similar equipment, the use of which is attended by unreasonably loud or unusual sounds or noises, is prohibited.
+The operation between the hours of 7:00 a.m. and 7:00 p.m., Monday through Saturday, excluding national holidays, from September 16 until the day before Memorial Day, and 8:00 a.m. until 5:00 p.m. from Memorial Day until September 15, of any power equipment, construction equipment, or similar equipment, the use of which is attended by unreasonably loud or unusual sounds or noises, is prohibited.

 Power equipment.
 The operation of any noise-creating blower or power fan or any internal combustion engine, the operation of which causes noise due to the explosion of operating gases, fluids, battery operated or electrical operated, is prohibited, except during the hours of Monday through Saturday, excluding national holidays, from 7:00 a.m. until 7:00 p.m. from September 16 until the day before Memorial Day, and 8:00 a.m. until 5:00 p.m. from Memorial Day until September 15.